drop8k/docs/server/installation1.md

      - The default installation folder created by CurseForge is located under `C:\Users\<your_name>\curseforge\minecraft`. *If you want to select a different folder or drive, select **Advanced**.*
    ![WindowsSandboxClient_u2rUfn29hR](https://user-images.githubusercontent.com/92121005/180903662-824846cc-4277-4c9d-a3b7-66b2cf76f26c.gif)

-## Browsing Modpacks
+## Downloading Modpacks
 Modpacks can be installed by browsing the CurseForge website or using the CurseForge app.

-**It is typically recommended to use the website, as you can be sure you are installing the correct pack.** *However, the app is an option if you are comfortable with using it.*
+**It is recommended to use the website, as you can be sure you are installing the correct pack.** *However, the app is an option if you are comfortable with using it., and may be easier to some users.*

 ### Using the CurseForge Website
 - Launch the [CurseForge](https://www.curseforge.com/minecraft/modpacks) website for Minecraft modpacks. *You may also receive a direct link to the modpack instead; open or paste this link in your browser.*